lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 communities --- all suggest the importance of voters being located in districts with their geographic peers."

+In contrast, districts that put people with unrelated, faraway others carve voters out of their natural communities and are thus to be avoided.
+We care about whether co-districtors live in the same area and belong to the same communities of interest, not just the compactness of their electoral district.
+And point-wise distance metrics deliver exactly that.

-In contrast, districts that carve voters out of their natural communities and pool them with unrelated, distant voters are bad ones.
-Therefore, we should be sensitive not just to geometric shape, but rather whether or not voters live close to one another.
-Point-wise distance metrics are more readily understandable to laymen and possess a normative bent that more abstract mathematical compactness measures lack.
-It has therefore been an active area of development in the literature. \cite{cm2010} present a measure of "bizarreness", which is the "expected relative difficulty in traveling between two points within the district".
-And \cite{fh2011} measures "the distance between voters within the same district relative to the minimum distance achievable".
+Therefore, point-wise distance metrics are more intuitive to laymen and possess a normative bent that more abstract mathematical compactness measures lack.
+It has therefore been an active area of development in the literature.

-I build upon the literature by developing a new metric which I call human compactness.
-The metric measures the ratio of driving durations between one's nearest neighbours and one's fellow districtors.
-The higher this ratio is, the more compact the district.
-Intuitively, it encourages drawing districts that put one's next-door neighbours together in the same district.
-This metric makes two key improvements over existing measures that have been proposed.

-**TODO explain my metric a bit more before talking about the improvements Maybe change tack --- criticise the existing literature approach/ talk about shortcomings, then introduce my metric.**

-First, I use driving durations rather than Euclidean (as-the-crow-flies) distances between voters.
-This keeps the metric robust to quirks in political geography like mountains and lakes, and better represents the notion of natural communities.
-In fact, while \cite{fh2011} used Euclidean distance in his metric, he points out its shortcomings:
+\cite{cm2010} present a measure of "bizarreness", which is the "expected relative difficulty in traveling between two points within the district".
+And
+\cite{fh2011} measures "the distance between voters within the same district relative to the minimum distance achievable".

+Despite the relative merits of point-wise distance metrics, there are two areas of improvement---one theoretical, the other empirical.
+Firstly, all point-wise distance metrics suggested in the literature use Euclidean distances.
+But many have rightly suggested that we should consider travel times/driving durations instead.
+For instance, while \cite{fh2011} used Euclidean distance in their metric, they point out its shortcomings:

 > Suppose there is a city on a hill.
 On the West side is [a] mild, long incline toward the rest of the city, which is in a plane.
 On the East side is a steep